crismali/magic_lamp/README.md

 If you get an `ActionView::MissingTemplate` error, try specifying the controller.
 This error is caused by a template that renders a partial without using the fully qualified path to the partial.
 Specifying the controller should help Rails find the template.

+If you're using FactoryGirl and start getting errors that look like this:
+`ActiveRecord::AssociationTypeMismatch Foo(#10504340) expected, got Foo(#6163240)`, then you'll want to add `FactoryGirl.reload` to your `magic_lamp_config.rb`.

 Sweet aliases
 -------------